Kemi

+According to current statistics, Kemi has the highest number of drug crimes than any other town in Finland.
+This is thought to be due to its proximity to the Swedish border and the drug smuggling that occurs across it.

 History

 World War II hostage crisis

 During World War II, after Finland signed the Moscow Armistice and found itself involved in the Lapland War against its former German ally, German forces at the beginning of October 1944 captured 132 Finnish civilian hostages in Kemi (as well as 130 in Rovaniemi) and threatened to kill them unless the Finnish army released the German POWs captured in the Battle of Tornio.
 However, Finland refused to comply and threatened to retaliate by killing the German POWs.
 The hostages were released unharmed on October 11, 1944, near Rovaniemi.

 Geography

 Kemi is situated on the Bothnian Bay, at the mouth of the river Kemijoki, and it is part of the Lapland region.

 Climate

+The climate type of Kemi is a typical subarctic climate (Köppen Dfc).
+It is characterized by long, cold winters and warm, short summers; but because it is on the coast of the Gulf of Bothnia, the characteristics of its continental climate are not as pronounced as inland areas.